 Comparative Effectiveness Study of an Integrative Primary Care Clinic Model on Clinical and Cost Outcomes in an Employee Health Benefit Program

-A generous grant from the Adolph Coors Foundation is funding a study at our University of Arizona Integrative Health Clinic (UAIHC) in Phoenix examining the health- and cost-effectiveness of integrative primary care versus conventional medical care.
+A generous grant from the Adolph Coors Foundation funded a study at our former University of Arizona Integrative Health Clinic (UAIHC) in Phoenix examining the health- and cost-effectiveness of integrative primary care versus conventional medical care.
 The Integrative Medicine Primary Care Trial (IMPACT) is under the leadership of principal investigator Victoria Maizes, MD, in collaboration with senior health services researchers, economists, and health claims analysts from the Center for Health Outcomes and PharmacoEconomics Research—the HOPE Center—at the UA College of Pharmacy.

 More than 590 patients and staff members combined have enrolled to date, with new study participants being added weekly.
 Improvements in lifestyle behaviors are being tracked and identified, and data including lab results, body weight and BMI are being gathered.
 Economic data reflecting care costs and employer health insurance claims (for patients whose employers have an agreement with UAIHC to participate in the study) will also be assessed.